The Perfect 1-Day Simple Diabetic Menu: Reset Your Blood Sugar Today

 Can I drink coffee on this meal plan?

-How many carbohydrates are in this 1-day plan?
+How many carbs in this 1-day plan?

 Is this menu suitable for vegetarians?